WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 flow.
 Furthermore, the RIPP provider MUST mint a new URI identifying this new RIPP trunk.
 This URI MUST contain a path component, and MUST NOT contain any URI parameters.
 This URI MUST be an HTTPS URI, and HTTP3 MUST be supported for this URI.
-The path component MUST uniquely identify this trunk in space and time, and not depend on the authority component as part of the namespace for purposes of uniqueness.
+The path component MUST be a globally unique identifier for this trunk, and not depend on the authority component as part of the namespace for purposes of uniqueness.

 As an example, the following is a valid RIPP trunk URI: